Spain beats Kosovo, national broadcaster downgrades visitors | Taiwan News | 2021/04/01

 Gerard Moreno sealed Spain’s victory off a corner kick in the 75th.

-Luis Enrique again made several changes to Spain's lineup, with captain Sergio Ramos entering the match in the final minutes.
+Luis Enrique again made several changes to Spain's lineup but kept Ramos on the bench for the second straight time.

+“It's always important to add (an appearance), whether it's a minute, an entire match or just a half," Ramos said.

+Ramos recently returned from a long injury layoff but played in the first half of the team's opener against Greece.

 “La Roja” had opened its qualifying campaign with a disappointing home draw against Greece and a hard-fought win at Georgia.